 Every day millions of CVs and resumes reach hiring managers with a hope of finding a dream job.
 However, most of them make the same mistakes over and over again, which significantly reduces their chances of being hired.

-Your resume is a tool of communication between you and a potential employer, so you need to make it as interesting and informative as possible.
+Your resume is a tool of communication between you and a potential employer.
+So you need to make resume writing as interesting and informative as possible.

 By following the following resume writing rules and the advice below, you will be able to intrigue the company and make it want to learn more about you and your experience.

-It is important to tailor your resume to every company you are applying to.
+It is important to tailor your resume writing to every company you are applying to.

 Take your time to adjust the data and it will bear fruit!